 That evening, Kate is out at a night club as she chats with Det.
 Renee Montoya (voiced by Vanessa Marshall).
 The two of them engage each other in pleasant conversation before Kate gets a text telling her to meet up, noticing that it’s the current Batman.
 As such, she tells Renee that she really enjoyed their time together and would like to meet up her again.

 A short time later, she arrives as Batwoman as Batman II proceeds to chat with her alone.
 Revealing that he’s only recently discovered who she really is under her mask while the actual Dark Knight has known for much longer, Dick proceeds to reveal his identity to her.
 It turns out that these two actually came across each other when they were much younger.

 Back at Wayne Manor, Alfred is tending to Damian’s wounds.
 Under Dick’s wishes, the faithful butler must keep the Boy Wonder under close observation for at least a day.

 Meanwhile, Batman II and Batwoman have moved their conversation to the rooftops of Wayne Enterprises.
 Kate says that the actual Caped Crusader is a huge reason as to why she’s taken up her current persona.
 In a flashback, she explains that her life following her dismissal from the Army was directionless as she wasted it away on the drunken nightlife.
 One night, she was walking through an alley before getting confronted by a small gang.
-They start hassling her and she initially fends them off, but they manages to throw her to the ground and restrain her in order to retaliate.
+They start hassling her and she initially fends them off, but they managed to throw her to the ground and restrain her in order to retaliate.
 Just then, Batman arrived and proceeded to beat the thugs up.
 Despite receiving a helping hand off of the ground, she dismisses it before the Dark Knight takes his leave.
 As the flashback ends, Kate says it was at that moment that she vowed to train herself so that she would never need help from anyone again.
 Dick understands the horrid tragedy from her past and exclaims that she doesn’t have to go through her crime-fighting ordeal by herself.